SAR Despeckling via Region-Aware Sparse Representation and Statistical Noise Approximation: Introduction

-Inspired by previous research \cite{xu2018trilateral}, this letter proposes a novel SAR despeckling approach based on sparse representation and compressive sensing.
+This paper proposes a simple, intuitive, and efficient SAR despeckling approach based on sparse representation and compressive sensing.
 We first apply Log-Yeo-Johnson transformation to convert the multiplicative gamma noise in SAR images into approximate additive Gaussian noise.
 Following this, a non-local sparse prior is introduced to account for noise variation across different SAR regions, allowing noise distributions of image patch to better align with Gaussian assumptions, ensuring model effectiveness.
 Furthermore, we identify similar features using Euclidean distance, establishing a non-local compressive sensing model.
 Two auxiliary matrices are introduced to better characterize noise properties across image regions and to align with sparse priors.

 The main contributions of this work are as follows:

 \begin{enumerate} \item We propose a sparse representation-guided SAR despeckling method that achieves adaptive, high-performance despeckling by fully incorporating SAR noise and sparsity priors.